-- Increase inflow to a beam pump producing oil with a high GOR.
+Increase inflow to a down-hole pump producing oil with a high GOR.

-Oil wells produced by beam pumps tend to experience frequent or extended outages due to associated gas.
-If too much gas accumulates down-hole, the beam pump will simply shut down until enough gas passes up the annulus into the flow line.
-A typical method of assisting the gas through the annulus is to install a compressor.
-However, liquids also tend to come up with the gas, which can overwhelm the compressor, tripping their shutoff and causing the beam pump to shut in production.
-The beam pump mounted compressors are an alternative solution to this problem, but their limited ability to draw down the wellhead pressure reduces their long-term effectiveness.
+Oil wells assisted by ESP’s or sucker rod pumps tend to experience frequent or extended outages due to associated gas blocking the intake to plunger pumps and ESPs.
+If too much gas accumulates down-hole, the down-hole pump will simply shut down until enough gas passes up the annulus into the flow line and the liquid level is restored in the well.
+A typical method of assisting the gas flow through the annulus is to install a compressor.
+However, slugs of liquid tend to come up with the gas, which can overwhelm the compressor, resulting in damage, tripping their shutoff, and causing the down-hole pump to shut in production.
+A beam pump mounted cylinder for compression is an alternative solution to this problem but has limited ability to draw down the wellhead pressure and reduce their effectiveness.

-A versatile and effective solution to boosting the associated gas is a Multiphase Annulus Gas Unit (MAGU).
-These self contained units efficiently boost gas and liquids coming up the annulus and boost the multiphase flow directly into the flow line back to the satellite or battery.
-By lowering the bottom hole pressure, substantially more liquids flow from the formation into the beam pump, increasing overall production.
-Since the MAGUs handle every phase from 100% gas to 100% liquid, they cannot be overwhelmed by a liquid slug, and operating the unit with an optional speed control allows greater production flexibility over the life of the well.
+A practical and effective solution to boosting the associated gas is a Multiphase Annulus Gas Unit (MAGU).
+This self-contained unit efficiently boost gas and liquid coming up the annulus and boost the multiphase flow directly into the flow line back to the satellite or battery.
+By lowering the bottom hole pressure, substantially more liquids flow from the formation into the down-hole pump intake, the liquid level in the tubing allowing it to operate above the bubble point.
+Since the MAGU handles every phase from 100% gas to 100% liquid, it cannot be overwhelmed by any liquid.
+The MAGU is equipped with an optional speed control which assists better plateau production and greater production flexibility over the life of the well.

 Each unit has two inlet connections.
-The first inlet connects to the production line coming off the beam pump.
-The total flow from the beam pump passes through a liquid knock-out boot, trapping a small amount of liquids for priming the Multiphase Pump, while the remainder of the flow continues on to the battery or gathering facility.
+The first inlet connects to the production line coming off the wellhead.
+The liquid flow passes through a liquid knock-out boot, trapping a small amount of liquids for recirculating and priming the Multiphase Pump, while overflow continues on to the battery or gathering facility.

-The second inlet connects to the annulus gas line and flows to the Multiphase Pump suction.
-A slip stream of liquid from the liquid knock-out boot ensures the MPP remains primed and therefore able to pump 100% gas from the annulus line.
-The MPP discharge line connects to the beam pump discharge line, down stream of the liquid knock-out boot.
+The second inlet connects to the annulus gas port and the gas flows to the Multiphase Pump suction.
+The recirculated stream of liquid from the liquid knock-out boot ensures the MPP remains primed and therefore able to pump 100% gas from the annulus.
+The MPP discharge line from the unit connects to the gathering or export line, downstream of the liquid knock-out boot.

-MAGUs are typically mounted on a drag skid and can be moved easily from one well to another or left in place to support one well.
+MAGUs are typically mounted in an oil field or on a portable skid and can be moved easily from one well to another, or left in place to support single or multiple wells.

 Scope of Supply

-- Structural steel drag skid with raised rim and common drain
+Structural steel oil field type skid with raised rim and common drain